vict0rcarvalh0/pinocchio-guide/README.md

 }
 ```

+### CreateAccount
-- CreateAccount: Creates a new account on the blockchain and assigns it an initial balance.
+Creates a new account on the blockchain and assigns it an initial balance.

 ```rust
 use pinocchio::{
     account_info::{next_account_info, AccountInfo},